O-Despo/athenaeum/technologies/numpy/np-intro.md

 ## How to know the shape and size of a array

-- `ndarray.ndim`: tell you the number of axes or dimentions
+- `ndarray.ndim`: tell you the number of axes or dimensions
 - `ndarray.size`: total number of elements
 - `ndarray.shape`: returns a tuple of ints each integer representing the number of elements on that axis